 Parallel to the decline in auctions, there has been a discernible shift towards the use of continuation funds and so-called GP-led secondaries in the Swiss market.
 As is not uncommon for trends and developments in the private equity sector, utilisation of these structures appears to have been less prevalent in Switzerland than elsewhere initially.
 However, the popularity of these structures has certainly grown in recent months.
+This is considered part of a larger trend of GPs finding ways to return capital to LPs against a backdrop of a challenging exit environment.

-In spite of the considerable interest that private equity houses have shown in taking Swiss-listed companies private both in 2022 and this year to date, only limited tangible deal activity has come from these efforts so far.
-One notable exception is Bain Capital's offers for SoftwareOne which were, however, rejected by the latter's board of directors.
+In spite of the considerable interest that private equity houses have shown in taking Swiss-listed companies private both in 2023 and this year to date, only limited tangible deal activity has come from these efforts so far.